 Dr. Ehsan Khavandkar is a Lecturer (Assist.
-Prof.) in Innovation and Entrepreneurship, and Director of Postgraduate Taught Programmes in Business and Marketing at University of Hull Business School (HUBS).
-He joined the Marketing and Business Strategy Group at Hull University Business School in September 2019, having previously taught at Loughborough University, Aston University, University of Wales (UWTSD) and Essex.
-He also acts as an external examiner on postgraduate taught, MBA and research programmes at other HE Institutions.
-At HUBS, he teaches/leads modules in the areas of entrepreneurship, innovation, design thinking and business strategy, and supervises dissertations, research and industry projects (A short video documentary showcasing one of the recent student-led KE projects is accessible here: https://bit.ly/KEProject).
+Prof.) in Innovation and Entrepreneurship, and the Director of Postgraduate Taught Programmes in Business and Marketing at University of Hull Business School (HUBS).
+He joined the Marketing, Management and Business Strategy Group at Hull University Business School in September 2019, having previously taught at Loughborough University, Aston University, University of Wales (UWTSD) and Essex.
+Ehsan also acts as an external examiner on postgraduate taught, MBA and research programmes at other HE Institutions.
+At HUBS, he teaches/leads modules in the areas of entrepreneurship, innovation, design thinking and business strategy, and supervises PhD students, PGT dissertations, research and industry projects (A short video documentary showcasing one of the recent student-led KE projects is accessible here: https://bit.ly/KEProject).

 He received his PhD in Economics of Innovation (ABS-funded) from Aston Business School, Aston University, where he also began his teaching career.
 Ehsan also holds a BSc in Industrial Engineering, and an MSc in Knowledge and Information Systems Management from the University of Southampton.